DerBrunoIR/CourseGraph/README.md

 I used the open source software `gephi` for this visualization.

-top requiered modules:
+### top requiered modules:
 ![top_required_modules](https://github.com/user-attachments/assets/aacfaa38-56a2-4310-be54-b38ea2a8a09d)

+As we can see, there are courses that are more required than other courses.

-all modules:
+### all modules:
 ![required_modules](https://github.com/user-attachments/assets/dc825915-2c1f-43c6-be2b-c6ba5fc875c8)

 # Scripts